RustFields/rustfields.github.io/implementation/implementation.md

 as no problematic borrowing is performed.

-It is important to note that to date there does not appear to be a dependency injection framework in Rust capable of realizing the above code, but it would perhaps be possible to explore the solution by realizing it through Rust's macro system.
+It is important to note that currently, there doesn't appear to be a dependency injection framework in Rust capable of implementing the aforementioned code.
+However, it might be possible to explore potential solutions using Rust's macro system.
+Macros can provide a mechanism for code generation and abstraction, which could potentially be leveraged to address the dependency injection requirements in the code.